MicrosoftDocs/azure-devops-docs/docs/pipelines/library/variable-groups.md

 ![Linking a variable group](media/link-variable-group.png)

 - **build pipeline**: The variable group gets linked to the pipeline.
-All the variables in the group are available for use within this pipeline.
+All the variables in the group are available for use within the pipeline.
 - **release pipeline**: Link a variable group to the pipeline itself, or to a specific stage of the release pipeline.
   - If you link to a release pipeline, all the variables in the group are available for use in the pipeline, in all stages.
   - If you link to one or more stages in a release pipeline, the variables from the variable group get scoped to these stages and aren't accessible in the other stages of the same release.